UWM-Libraries/GeoDiscovery-Documentation/docs/develop.md

 ## Open the Rails Console for Interactive Development on the CLI

-From the GeoDiscovery directory, run `rails console`
+From the GeoDiscovery directory, run `rails console` or `rails c`

+See the [Rails documentation](https://guides.rubyonrails.org/v3.1/command_line.html#rails-console) for more info